Second Amendment Fallacies

 by P.A.
 Madison on September 28th, 2010

-Summary: The Federal Second Amendment serves as a “dogmatic maxim” that says well-armed militias of the people are preferred over standing armies during peace for security of a Free State.
+Summary: The Federal Second Amendment serves as a “dogmatic maxim” that says arms of well-armed militias that comprises ordinary people are not to be infringed under the new Constitution because they are preferred over standing armies for security of a Free State.

 I wanted to take the opportunity today to add some late commentary over the recent court holding in McDonald v.
 Chicago that extended the protection of an “individual right to possess a firearm unconnected with service in a militia” against state infringement which had been an open question since the earlier gun case of District of Columbia v.
 Heller.
 Specifically, I want to address the obvious errors of fact used to support an “individual right to possess a firearm unconnected with service in a militia” under the Second Amendment in these decisions.